-Jasmine Mahmoud is Assistant Professor in the Department of Performing Arts & Arts Leadership at Seattle University.
+Jasmine Mahmoud is Assistant Professor in Theatre History and Performance Studies at the University of Washington.
 A performance historian, her work engages the Pacific Northwest arts sector, racial equity, and cultural policy.
-Jasmine has worked as a musician, theater artist, and an arts critic.
-She currently serves as a TeenTix Mentor and Teaching Artist, and serves on the boards of Intiman Theatre and On the Boards.
+Jasmine has worked as a musician, theater artist, arts critic, and as a TeenTix Mentor and Teaching Artist.
+She serves as Board Vice President of On the Boards.
 She earned her PhD in Performance Studies from Northwestern University, MA in Arts Politics from NYU, and BA in Government from Harvard College.
 (Appointed July 2020 to July 2023)

 Diane has volunteered in the arts for more than a decade.
 She is co-president of the San Juan Islands Museum of Art where she works on exhibitions, marketing and fundraising.
 Diane was instrumental is forming the Friday Harbor Arts Commission and serves there.
 Additionally, she heads the Art Committee that brings community art to the Public Library.
 At ArtsWA she has served as a co-chair of the Advocacy Committee and vice-chair.
 Diane graduated from the University of Illinois with a BA and a MS/Microbiology from Rutgers University.